Smooth Noodle Maps

-Smooth Noodle Maps is the eighth studio album by the American new wave band Devo.
+Smooth Noodle Maps (stylized as smoothnoodlemaps) is the eighth studio album by the American new wave band Devo.
 It was originally released in June 1990 and would be their last album released through Enigma.
 The album was recorded over a period of three months between October 1989 and January 1990, at Master Control Studios, in Burbank, California.
 Smooth Noodle Maps was Devo's last full-length studio album until the release of Something for Everybody in 2010, as well as the last Devo studio album to feature David Kendrick on drums.
-The album includes a cover version of Bonnie Dobson's song "Morning Dew," transformed into a dance song.

 "Post Post-Modern Man" hit No. 7 on the Billboard Modern Rock Tracks chart for the week of August 11, 1990 and No. 26 on Billboards Hot Dance/Club Play chart for the week of September 29, 1990.

 Artwork and packaging

-The front cover of the record (and the fold-out of the CD version) featured the members of the band emerging from a strange circle.
-The liner notes from the "Post Post-Modern Man" single revealed that the circle is actually a computer simulation of the planet Jupiter.
-This image of Jupiter was provided by Philip Marcus and Nicholas Socci.
-Smooth Noodle Maps was also issued on limited edition red vinyl by the Dutch East label.

-The album title Smooth Noodle Maps refers to a kind of discrete mathematical system—a noodle map—which may exhibit chaotic behavior, similar to the standard map.
-The adjective smooth refers to the lack of kinks or discontinuities.
-This is referenced in the song "Devo Has Feelings Too", which includes the lyric, "snake through the chaos with a smooth noodle map."
+Devo member Gerald Casale was reading James Gleick's 1987 book Chaos: Making a New Science during the making of the album, which resulted in a visit to Jet Propulsion Laboratory in Pasadena, California, where they had constructed computer-generated models of chaos theory.
+In December 2018, Casale stated, "The animations were called SMOOTH NOODLE MAPS.
+They resembled neo-psychedelic, spiraling, multi-colored fluids like the type projected in concert on screens behind bands during the acid-fueled 1960s.
+But they were 'high tech' at the same time, floating in a black void."
+After being informed that these animations were available on film, Casale requested to license them for use on Devo's upcoming album and was granted permission, with the images subsequently used on the LP, CD and poster.
+The visit also inspired the lyrics for the album's song "A Change Is Gonna Cum".Smooth Noodle Maps was also issued on limited edition red vinyl by the Dutch East India Trading label.